eclipse-archived/ceylon-lang.org/documentation/1.3/tour/attributes-control-structures.md

 -->
     assert (exists arg, !arg.empty);

-To customize the assertion message, add a `doc` annotation:
+To customize the assertion message, add a string literal or interpolated string:

 <!-- try-pre:
     value length = "hello world".size;
 -->
-    "length must be less than 10"
-    assert (length < 10);
+    "length must be less than 10 but was ``length``" assert (length < 10);

 Where applicable, the typechecker uses `assert`ed type information when checking